gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Scala plugin no longer adds 'scalaConsole' tasks

 Adding the 'scala' plugin to your build will no longer create 'scalaConsole' tasks which launch a Scala REPL from the Gradle build.
 This capability has been removed due to lack of documentation and support for running with the Gradle Daemon.
 If you wish to continue to have such a task as part of your build, you can explicitly configure a [`JavaExec`](dsl/org.gradle.api.tasks.JavaExec.html) task to do so.

-### Eclipse Plugin adds explicit java target runtime to Classpath

-The `.classpath` file generated via `eclipseClasspath` task provided by the Eclipse Plugin now points to an explicit Java Runtime Version instead of using the default JRE configured in the Eclipse IDE.
-The naming convention follows the Eclipse defaults and uses the `targetCompatibility` convention property to calculate the default java runtime name.

-To tweak the name of the Java runtime to use, the name can be configured via

-    eclipse {
-        jdt {
-            javaRuntimeName = "JavaSE-1.8"
-        }
-    }

 ### Non-stop cycle when using continuous build